 내가 어제 집에서 한국어를 열심히 공부했어요.

-If you want the above summary in a printable PDF cheatsheet, check out our Beginner Worksheet Pack!
+If you want the above summary in a printable PDF cheatsheet and practice with a worksheet, check out our Beginner Worksheet Pack!
 It contains grammar worksheets, reading practices, grammar cheatsheets and exclusive posts on study strategies, all tailored for the beginner level.